nudibranchrecords/hedron/README.md

 1. Run `yarn` at the top level to install all deps
 2. Run `yarn dev` at the top level to start Hedron.
 This will watch for changes in both `@hedron/desktop` and `@hedron/engine`

+## Building for all platforms

+Run `yarn dist`.
+This will go through all checks, builds and then create executables for windows, mac, linux

+## Update Hedron version

+Run `npx lerna version`.
+This bumps all versions across packages.
+While in alpha, we want to choose the "Custom Prerelease" option.
+This will keep the format of `1.0.0-alpha.x`, where only `x` gets bumped (as major/minor/patch makes no sense).